Khushi-bhaskar01/AryaVision/README.md

-# MoodTrack - Emotional Wellbeing Tracker
+# MoodMate - Emotional Wellbeing Tracker

-MoodTrack is a full-stack web application that helps users track their daily moods, visualize emotional patterns, and receive personalized AI-powered advice based on their mood history.
+MoodMate is a full-stack web application that helps users track their daily moods, visualize emotional patterns, and receive personalized AI-powered advice based on their mood history.

 ## Features